 - Toxic shock syndrome.
 This is a relatively uncommon illness usually resulting from the release of Toxic Shock Syndrome Toxin-1 (TSST-1) or enterotoxin B. These toxins are also known as superantigens as they are capable of generating a massive inflammatory response.
 Previous exposure makes a patient immune to these toxins, ie they will not have a second attack.

 - Staphylococcal scarlatina (scarlet fever).

 Staphylococcal toxins can also cause food poisoning.

-The diagnosis of staphylococcal skin infections should be confirmed by a positive laboratory culture of a swab from the infected site or blood culture.
+The diagnosis of staphylococcal skin infections is often clinical.
+If there are difficulties in diagnosis, or firstline treatment fails, the diagnosis can be confirmed by a positive laboratory culture of a swab from the infected site or blood culture.

 In staphylococcal intoxications there may be no viable bacteria to culture and the diagnosis may be made retrospectively on the basis of a blood test demonstrating an immune response (seroconversion) to toxins following a compatible illness.

 - Appropriate antibiotics, including oral antibiotics cephalexin, clindamycin, amoxicillin/clavulanate

 - Surgical removal (debridement) of dead tissue (necrosis)